U=U is the foundation of being able to end the epidemic and

 There are many reasons why HIV information providers (e.g., AIDS service organizations, community-based organizations, healthcare providers, HIV communications agencies, public health departments, and HIV/AIDS media outlets) have not been communicating U=U to people living with HIV and the general public.

 First and foremost, U=U is radically at odds with the status quo.
-After thirty-five years of deeply ingrained fear of HIV and attachment to the established dogma about how to prevent it, it is difficult to accept that people living with HIV can be no risk to their intimate partners and can conceive children without alternative and costly means of insemination.
+After decades of deeply ingrained fear of HIV and attachment to the established dogma about how to prevent it, it is difficult to accept that people living with HIV can be no risk to their intimate partners and can conceive children without alternative and costly means of insemination.
 Shifts in attitudes, beliefs, and behaviors take time, especially when impacted by the unprecedented trauma of the AIDS epidemic.

 The longstanding history of paternalism and patriarchy in medicine and public health has stripped agency from people living with HIV, especially marginalized communities, and made it an acceptable practice for healthcare workers and other information providers to serve as gatekeepers of vital health information.
-When the U=U campaign sought endorsements from medical providers and research associations, many agreed with the science but expressed concerns that if they shared U=U with their patients with HIV, then they would stop using condoms and there would be a resulting rise of STIs.
-They also expressed concerns that patients with HIV would not understand that to stay undetectable and untransmittable required excellence adherence to treatment.
+When the U=U campaign initially sought endorsements from medical providers and research associations, many agreed with the science but expressed concerns that if they shared U=U with their patients with HIV, then they would stop using condoms and there would be a resulting rise of STIs.
+They also expressed concerns that patients with HIV would not understand that to stay undetectable and untransmittable required excellent adherence to treatment.
 Therefore, they felt it was better not to share U=U, or only to share it with patients they deemed "responsible."
 These paternalistic and unethical arguments were surprisingly widespread.

 A main reasons that U=U was considered the "big secret" in HIV is because there were few accessible sources drawing an accurate conclusion about the overall clinical and observational evidence.
 The first public document concluding that effective treatment rendered a person no longer sexually infectious was the Swiss Statement of 2008, authored by Dr. Pietro Vernazza and published by the Swiss Federal Commission for Sexual Health.
 The bold and revolutionary statement was ahead of its time, yet widely criticized and denounced by the field.
 After the Swiss Statement, there was a groundswell of groundbreaking clinical evidence, including HPTN 052, PARTNER, and Opposites Attract.
 However, even after the final reports of HPTN 052 and PARTNER were published in July 2016, with the exception of a few pioneering NGOs like Terrence Higgins Trust in England, the studies were typically promoted independently and were subject to the politics, biases, and inaccuracies of HIV information providers.